Make your customer journey contactless and still delightful

 - Home voice assistants

-There are several contactless payment solutions that have real traction.
+Several contactless payment solutions have real traction.
 Credit card chips and tapping features need to be encouraged more than ever.
 I have also noticed stores working with their credit card processor to up the limits needed before signing.
 For those where a pen is still necessary, I found one clever approach recently that had a cup of unused pens on the left and a cup of used pens on the right.
-And the worker would sanitize the pens before they were used again.
+And the worker would sanitize the pens before other customers used them again.
 Even better if customers carried their own pens.

 Mobile payment adoption for cash-based businesses is the final contactless innovation worth mentioning here.
 Many of us have started using Cash App and Venmo to split the check amongst coworkers, but I have also seen valet services, food service, and car washes start adopting these new digital cash payments as well.